enormous7/CPKC_Fuel_Efficiency_Dashboard/README.md

 * **User Authentication & Roles**: Implement user login, role-based access control for dispatchers, operators, and analysts.
 * **Alerting System**: Set up alerts for anomalous fuel consumption or deviations from optimized plans.
 * **What-If Scenario Analysis**: Allow users to define complex "what-if" scenarios (e.g., "What if we increase train weight by 10% on route X?") and see the fuel impact.
-* **Integration with Operations Systems**: Connect to existing CPKC operational systems for seamless data flow and implementation of recommendations.
+* **Integration with Operations Systems**: Connect to existing Railway operational systems for seamless data flow and implementation of recommendations.

 ## Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/YourUsername/CPKC_Fuel_Efficiency_Dashboard/issues).
+Feel free to check the [issues page](https://github.com/YourUsername/Railway_Fuel_Efficiency_Dashboard/issues).

 ## License